-3.5 Disclose all relevant financial relationships to learners:
+3.5.
+Disclose all relevant financial relationships to learners:

-- Describe the ways in which you inform learners of the presence or absence of relevant financial relationships of all individuals in control of content. - iv.
-Describe what you will do after January 1, 2022 to ensure that learners are informed that all relevant financial relationships have been mitigated.
+- I. Describe the ways in which you inform learners of the presence or absence of relevant financial relationships of all individuals in control of content. - ii.
+Describe what you do to ensure that learners are informed that all relevant financial relationships have been mitigated.